curateteaching/digitalpedagogy/keywords/!template.md

 ## 6. Works Cited

-A works cited for all references in your entry.
+A works cited for all references in your entry, including your ten resources, your five related materials, and anything referenced in your curatorial statement.